fluxo-kt/fluxo-kmp-conf/README.md

      is enough (don't early create tasks).
       * https://github.com/gmazzo/gradle-buildconfig-plugin/commit/a21a8b9
     * e.g., a task must not use any Project objects at execution time.
+    * Also, warn on any `org.gradle.internal` usage because its is internal API.
     * https://docs.gradle.org/8.5/userguide/configuration_cache.html#config_cache:requirements
 * https://github.com/ashtanko/kotlin-app-template/tree/main
   * Github Action + git-hook + Issues Template